 Our mission is to provide high quality, low cost spay and neuter services in under served communities throughout Wisconsin, including community cat programs, shelters and rescues.

-Our vision is to help reduce the number of homeless pets in northern Wisconsin.
+Our vision is to help reduce the number of homeless pets in Wisconsin.

 The Fix Is In (TFII) was a participant in the ASPCA’s National Spay/Neuter Project (NSNP) until the program was discontinued in 2014.
 Through this program TFII, an independent entity, launched a MASH-style (Mobile Animal Spay Neuter Hospital) High Quality/High Volume affordable spay/neuter clinic.
 Our clinic team was and still is made up of a state licensed veterinarian, a certified veterinary technician, a veterinary assistant and a clinic director.

 Today, The Fix Is In is overseen by a volunteer board of directors.
-All appointment calls are made by a dedicated group of volunteers.
 The clinic team travels throughout northern Wisconsin providing affordable, high quality spay/neuter services to 8+ counties.
-Between July 2012 and November 2015, a total of over 10,000 spay/neuter surgeries were completed.
+Since July 2012, a total of over 15,000 spay/neuter surgeries have been completed.

 The Fix Is In works closely with not only the public, but also: humane societies, animal advocate groups, rescue groups, and Trap Neuter Release groups.

 Beginning before and during veterinary school, Brooke volunteered with humane societies and outreach groups to assist with high quality, high volume spay/neuter, both at home and abroad.
 She also spent two weeks at the Humane Alliance during veterinary school.
 Since becoming a veterinarian, Brooke has been a spay/neuter surgeon for Best Friends Animal Sancutary, the PSPCA, and several smaller organizations.